maxwell-k/blog/content/002/README.md

 ---
-title: Install soft-serve on Debian
+title: How I install soft-serve on Debian
 date: 2024-09-29T00:00:00.000Z
 ---